Dre Greenlaw: 2022 season

-On September 18, 2022, Greenlaw recorded a team-high eight tackles in a 27–7 victory over the Seahawks.
-The next day, he signed a two-year extension with the 49ers.
+On September 18, 2022, Greenlaw recorded a team-high eight tackles in a Week 2 27–7 victory over the Seahawks.
+The next day, he signed a two-year, $19 million extension with the 49ers.

-During a narrow Week 3 11–10 road loss to the Denver Broncos, Greenlaw recorded a team-high 10 tackles.
-In the next game against the Rams, he had a team-high 15 tackles as the 49ers won by a score of 24–9.
+During Week 3 against the Denver Broncos on Sunday Night Football, Greenlaw recorded a team-high 10 tackles in the narrow 11–10 road loss.
+In the next game against the Rams on Monday Night Football, he had a team-high 15 tackles during the 24–9 victory.
 The following week against the Carolina Panthers, Greenlaw recorded a team-high 11 tackles in the 37–15 road victory.

-During a Week 10 22–16 victory over the Los Angeles Chargers, Greenlaw recorded a team-high seven tackles before being ejected for a helmet-to-helmet hit on Chargers quarterback Justin Herbert near the end of the second quarter.
+During a Week 10 22–16 victory over the Los Angeles Chargers on Sunday Night Football, Greenlaw had a team-high seven tackles before being ejected for a helmet-to-helmet hit on Chargers quarterback Justin Herbert near the end of the second quarter.
 Greenlaw was later fined $10,609 for the hit.
+In the next game against the Cardinals at Estadio Azteca on Monday Night Football, Greenlaw recorded nine tackles, a forced fumble, and a pass deflection during the 38–10 victory.
+The following week against the Saints, he had six tackles, a fumble recovery, and a pass deflection in the 13–0 shutout victory.

-Three weeks later against the Miami Dolphins, he recorded a team-high eight tackles, a pass deflection, and recovered a Tua Tagovailoa fumble forced by Nick Bosa and returned it 23 yards for a touchdown to secure a 33–17 victory for the 49ers.
-In the next game against the Buccaneers, Greenlaw recorded a team-high 15 tackles, a pass deflection, and intercepted Tom Brady once in the 35–7 victory.
-The following week against the Seahawks, Greenlaw recorded eight tackles, two pass deflections, and a forced fumble in the 21–13 road victory.
+During Week 13 against the Miami Dolphins, Greenlaw recorded a team-high eight tackles and a pass deflection while also recovering a Tua Tagovailoa fumble forced by Nick Bosa and returning it for a 23-yard touchdown to secure a 33–17 victory for the 49ers.
+In the next game against the Buccaneers, Greenlaw had a team-high 15 tackles, a pass deflection, and intercepted Tom Brady once during the 35–7 victory.
+The following week against the Seahawks on Thursday Night Football, Greenlaw recorded eight tackles, two pass deflections, and a forced fumble in the 21–13 road victory.

-The 49ers finished atop the NFC West with a 13–4 record and qualified for the playoffs.
+The 49ers finished atop the NFC West with a 13–4 record and qualified for the playoffs as the #2-seed.
 Greenlaw finished the 2022 season with a career-high 127 tackles, six pass deflections, two forced fumbles, two fumble recoveries, an interception, and a defensive touchdown in 15 games and starts.
-The 49ers defeated the Seahawks in the Wild Card Round by a score of 41–23 behind a strong performance by Greenlaw, who recorded a team-high 11 tackles.
-In the Divisional Round against the Cowboys, he had six tackles and a pass deflection in the 19–12 victory.
-During the NFC Championship against the Philadelphia Eagles, Greenlaw recorded nine tackles as the 49ers lost on the road by a score of 31–7.
+During the Wild Card Round against the Seahawks, Greenlaw recorded a team-high 11 tackles in the 41–23 victory.
+In the Divisional Round against the Cowboys, he had six tackles and a pass deflection during the 19–12 victory.
+During the NFC Championship Game against the Philadelphia Eagles, Greenlaw recorded nine tackles in the 31–7 road loss.
 He was ranked 79th by his fellow players on the NFL Top 100 Players of 2023.